OhBonsai/me/README.md

 ## Paper Work
 ```
-You good, Friends
+You good, Friend
 From a idea
 Give shape
 Let it morph
+Eyes on horizon
+Follow the thrends
 Keep trying
+Keep curiosity
 Keep learning
+Endure loneliness
+Keep patient
 In solitude. be a multitude
+A Small character has unrivaled power
 A Small change can create difference

-A Small character has unrivaled power

-To the greatness of small
+A Small ego maybe touch  the same small you
+Thanks for watching
 ```